comp1100/comp1100.github.io/_sources/intro.md

 Communication between the class and the course staff will occur in a few different ways.

 **General communication.**
-The COMP1100 Microsoft Teams channel will be the primary mode of asking general questions about the course; e.g. about deliverables, confusion about notes, etc. Anything that is about the course and not about you or your team should be posted here.
+The COMP1100/7110 Microsoft Teams channel will be the primary mode of asking general questions about the course; e.g. about deliverables, confusion about notes, etc. Anything that is about the course and not about you or your team should be posted here.

 If you email course staff with a general question, we will ask you to post to the discussion board.
 If you have a question, it is quite probable that someone else in the class will have that same question.

 **Communication of a team or personal nature.** If you need to communicate with staff about something sensitive about yourself or your team, you should contact the course staff.
-In the first instance, please discuss with your [COMP1100 legend](sec:overview:legends) if that is suitable.
+In the first instance, please discuss with your [legend](sec:overview:legends) if that is suitable.

-If you cannot resolve this or if your legend asks you to contact the course coordinators, please contact directly via the COMP1100 email address [COMP1100@eecs.uq.edu.au](mailto:COMP1100@eecs.uq.edu.au).
+If you cannot resolve this or if your legend asks you to contact the course coordinators, please contact directly via the COMP1100/7110 email address [COMP1100@eecs.uq.edu.au](mailto:COMP1100@eecs.uq.edu.au) or [COMP7110@eecs.uq.edu.au](mailto:COMP7110@eecs.uq.edu.au).

 **Communication with your team.** We will set up a class MS Teams workspace and create private channels for each team and their legend.
 This can be used for day-to-day team communication, including with the team legend.